Firebug (dinghy): Construction

 The Firebug is constructed on a rigid jig with 6 timber stringers and a centerline web.
 The flat bottom is 600 mm wide and is made from 9 mm marine plywood.
 The sides, bilge panels bulkheads and deck are cut from 2.5 panels of 4 mm marine plywood.
 The minimum weight of the completed hull is 40 kg (sometimes cited as 27 kg).

 To highlight the straightforward construction, a Firebug was built live at the 2008 Sydney International Boat Show.

 Rig

 The deck stepped mast is supported by shrouds and a forestay and rotates on a pin at the step.
-To allow adults to sail Firebugs comfortably, the design brings the sheet down from the boom in front of the centerboard box allowing greater space for the sailor.
+To allow adults to sail Firebugs comfortably, the design brings the sheet down from the boom in front of the Centreboard box allowing greater space for the sailor.

 Sailing

 Firebugs have 4.5 sq m sail area.
 This compares with 3.3 for the Optimist junior training dinghy.
 This 50% greater sail area means that Firebugs are raced by adults as well as graduates from Optimists and other classes.
 Unusually among modern dinghy designs, the rig is provided with reef points to allow lighter or less experienced sailors to continue to participate, when stronger winds are forecast.
 A key to the success of the Firebug is its capacity to recover from a capsize and continue racing.
 This is achieved by the placement of the buoyancy tanks so that water drains out of the cockpit as the boat is righted from a capsize.

 Despite its small size, the Firebug will easily plane carrying an adult.